daandouwe/naive-bayes/README.md

 ```

 ## Results
 Surprisingly, accuracy is best when both stop-words and punctuation are left as is.
-We show with removing
+We illustrate below with cleaned text, however.

 On the binarized movie reviews, the results are (with some highest conditional probabilities):
 ```